Setup and Config

-This can only resolve two heads using a 3-way merge algorithm.
+This is the default merge strategy when pulling or merging one branch.
+This strategy can only resolve two heads using a 3-way merge algorithm.
 When there is more than one common ancestor that can be used for 3-way merge, it creates a merged tree of the common ancestors and uses that as the reference tree for the 3-way merge.
-This has been reported to result in fewer merge conflicts without causing mis-merges by tests done on actual merge commits taken from Linux 2.6 kernel development history.
-Additionally this can detect and handle merges involving renames.
-This is the default merge strategy when pulling or merging one branch.
+This has been reported to result in fewer merge conflicts without causing mismerges by tests done on actual merge commits taken from Linux 2.6 kernel development history.
+Additionally this strategy can detect and handle merges involving renames.
+It does not make use of detected copies.
+The name for this algorithm is an acronym ("Ostensibly Recursive’s Twin") and came from the fact that it was written as a replacement for the previous default algorithm,

-The recursive strategy can take the following options:
+The ort strategy can take the following options:

 This option forces conflicting hunks to be auto-resolved cleanly by favoring our version.
-Changes from the other tree that do not conflict with our side are reflected to the merge result.
+Changes from the other tree that do not conflict with our side are reflected in the merge result.
 For a binary file, the entire contents are taken from our side.

 This should not be confused with the ours merge strategy, which does not even look at what the other tree contains at all.
 It discards everything the other tree did, declaring our history contains all that happened in it.

 Treats lines with the indicated type of whitespace change as unchanged for the sake of a three-way merge.
 Whitespace changes mixed with other changes to a line are not ignored.
-See also git-diff(1) -b, -w, and --ignore-space-at-eol.
+See also git-diff

 If their version only introduces whitespace changes to a line, our version is used;

 If our version introduces whitespace changes but their version includes a substantial change, their version is used;